 This recipe makes one 9 by 4 inch loaf.
 Using a pullman pan with high sides ensures a taller loaf.
 You can, however, use a regular loaf pan if that’s all you have, just know that your loaf may not appear as tall as mine when it bakes (don’t worry it will be just as delicious).

-- Let the dough rise until doubled in volume
+Let the dough rise in a warm place until doubled in volume, about 4 to 6 hours.

 You may also like